Unlawful Organizations Act, 1960: Content of the Act

 Defined the name of the Act.

+Amended

+Section 2 of this act was amended in section 20 of the General Law Amendment Act No. 76 of 1962.

 Repeal

 The Unlawful Organizations Act was repealed by section 73 of the Internal Security Act, 1982.
 However, the Internal Security Act contained similar provisions allowing the government to ban organizations.
 The bans on the ANC, the PAC and other anti-apartheid groups were lifted in 1990 at the start of the negotiations to end apartheid.
 The Internal Security Act's provisions for banning organizations were finally repealed by the Security Matters Rationalisation Act in 1996.